Angits/Angits/README.md

 ---

-An IT enthusiast and Discord bot developer
+An IT enthusiast and Discord bot developer.

 ##